PRUBHTEJ/CB-Python-Codes/README.md

 # CB-Python
-This repository contains all the programs I have and will be practising during my python journey with CB.
+This repository contains all the programs I have and will be practising during my python journey with Coding Blocks,New Delhi.

 Till now, I have covered the following topics:-